-There should be no customs charges on your order, because the shoes originate in the EU and there is in an agreement in place that no tariffs should be charged on EU-made shoes.
+They're perfectly in their rights to ask you to pay UK VAT, but there should be no customs charges on your order, because the shoes originate in the EU and there is in an agreement in place that no tariffs should be charged on EU-made shoes.
 We spell this out to the UK customs people by way of a "REX Declaration of Preferential Origin", which we place in a plastic envelope on the outside of your shipment.

-HOWEVER, in some cases UK Customs has been ignoring this declaration and asking our customers to pay ca. 25 to 30 GBP in customs charges.
+Nonetheless, UK Customs has been ignoring this declaration and asking our customers to pay ca. 25 to 30 GBP in customs charges.
 They are incorrect to do so and, if it happens, we urge you to protest the charges (details of how to do so are included on the letter sent by Parcelforce informing you what you have to pay).
 Unfortunately, you need to pay all the charges they ask before making a protest, which sucks.
 And there's no guarantee that protesting the charges will actually lead to Parcelforce relenting and reimbursing you the customs fee - it seems to depend on the mood of the person handling the complaint and a couple of times they have just denied the protest.

 Aside from customs and VAT, Parcelforce will charge you a 12 GBP processing fee for handling all this complexity, which they are entitled to do.